abudrionis/icdcoder/README.md

 An example of how it could look like if you want to test a single discharge summary:

-`python3 BERT_coder.py -test_text "patient med crohns sjukdom utstriven" -pre_trained ./models/my_own_pre_trained_model -fine_tuned ./models/my_own_fine_tuned_model/pytorch_model.bin -threshold 0.4 -batch_size_test 1`
+`python3 BERT_coder.py -test_text "patient med crohns sjukdom utskriven" -pre_trained ./models/my_own_pre_trained_model -fine_tuned ./models/my_own_fine_tuned_model/pytorch_model.bin -threshold 0.4 -batch_size_test 1`

-Here, the argument -test_text is used to predict the ICD codes of the the discharge summary "patient med crohns sjukdom utstriven".
+Here, the argument -test_text is used to predict the ICD codes of the the discharge summary "patient med crohns sjukdom utskriven".
 Own paths to the pre-trained and fine-tuned models, are given, the threshold is set to 0.4 and the test batch size is set to 1.

 ## Train/test traditional supervised machine learning models